Dead Snow 2: Red vs. Dead

-Dead Snow 2: Red vs. Dead (Død snø 2) is a 2014 comedy horror film directed by Tommy Wirkola.
+Dead Snow 2: Red vs. Dead (Død snø 2) is a 2014 satiric horror film directed by Tommy Wirkola.
 It is a sequel to Wirkola's 2009 film Dead Snow.
 The film was released in Norway on 12 February and in the United States on 10 October 2014.
 Vegar Hoel reprises his role from the first film as Martin, the sole survivor of an attack by Nazi zombies led by the evil Herzog (Ørjan Gamst).
 Filming took place in Iceland.